Finding Support While Blogging

 One of the best thing about being a blogger is the community of bloggers that I’ve gotten to connect with.
 I’m always surprised by how supportive and friendly other bloggers are.
-People go out of the way to help each other, mentor beginning bloggers and pass on the tricks that they’ve learned along the way.
-I’ve never felt like blogging is a competition, or that I’m being judged for my blog not being good enough, or big enough.
+People go out of their way to help each other.
+Mentoring beginner bloggers and passing on tricks that they’ve learned along the way are just some of the many ways bloggers support each other.
+Never have I ever felt that blogging is a competition, that I’m being judged for my blog not being good enough, or that my blog isn’t big enough.
 In all fairness, my harshest critic is probably myself!

 One of the blogging groups I belong to, Food Bloggers Central, is hosting a Blog Hop!
-We’re hosting a virtual recipe circle where each one of us has one of our recipes made and we make another awesome blogger’s recipe.
+We’re hosting a virtual recipe circle where in addition to making one of our own recipes, we also make another awesome blogger’s recipe.

-The happy task fell upon me to make one of Peter from Feed Your Soul Too‘s recipes.
+The happy task fell upon me to make one of Peter’s, from Feed Your Soul Too‘s, recipes.
 There were so many great classic recipes to choose from it was hard to narrow it down!
 Peter is from Chicago and specializes in easy and delicious meals that bring the whole family together.
-In addition to these baked egg boats, some other favorites of mine from Peter’s blog are his salmon paella and this Greek 7 Layer Dip.
+In addition to these baked egg boats, some of my other favorites recipes from Peter’s blog are his salmon paella and this Greek 7 Layer Dip.
 You absolutely have to check his blog out!

-Bobbie from Bam’s Kitchen made one of my earliest food blog adventures, Kimchi Fried Rice (spoiler alert – my food photography has gotten a lot better in the last three years).
+Bobbie from Bam’s Kitchen made one of my earliest food blog adventures, Kimchi Fried Rice.
+(Spoiler alert – my food photography has without a doubt gotten a lot better in the last three years).
 It was so fun to see the nice update she gave to one of my old favorites!

-As for the recipe, these egg boats are amazing!
-They are so easy to make and can be made with those random things you have in you fridge that just need to be used up!
+It should be noted that these egg boats are absolutely amazing!
+Not only are they easy to make, but they can also be made with those random things you have in your fridge that just need to be used up!
 Any sort of cheese, any veggies, you name it!
-It’s one of the genius sort of recipes that left me thinking, “Why didn’t I think of this!?”
-Thanks so much Peter!
+It’s one of the genius sorts of recipes that left me thinking, “Why didn’t I think of this!?”
+Thanks so much, Peter!

 5 Ingredient Baked Egg Boats